-With a list Price of $450 The Gaggia Brera is significantly more expensive than some of the cheaper capsule machines.
-However, it makes a shot of espresso for just about $0.38 as opposed to $0.70+ for the capsule machines, making it less expensive in the long run.
-This, combined with the Brera's solid performance in our taste and ease of use testing make it a great value.
+With a list price of $530 the Gaggia Brera is significantly more expensive than some of the cheaper capsule machines.
+However, it makes a shot of espresso for just about $0.60 as opposed to $0.70+ for the capsule machines, making it less expensive in the long run.
+This, combined with the Brera's solid performance in our taste and ease of use testing make it a good value.

-The Brera is a quality, super-automatic machine that provides a great lifetime value and good tasting espresso.
-If you want something convenient that won't break the bank, the Brera is a great choice.
+The Brera is a quality, super-automatic machine that provides a decent lifetime value and good tasting espresso.
+If you want something convenient with a built-in grinder, the Brera is a great choice.

 — Max Mutter and Steven Tata